Native Swaps serve our community—socially and ecologically. Whether you are giving or receiving native plants, all are welcome to participate.

 Our aim with these “pay it forward” events is to get more ecologically valuable plants into the front range landscapes and build pollinator corridors.
 We’d especially like to get more native plants in the yards and gardens (and outdoor pots) of residents in underserved communities with limited access to plants.
 Join our movement »

-Native plants will attract native bees, butterflies, moths and birds to neighborhoods lacking in access to nature.
+Native plants will attract native bees, butterflies, moths, and birds!

 Are you growing native plants this season?
 Do you have unwelcome “volunteers” reseeding in your garden?

 Please consider donating native plants to support a native plant swap this spring.
-To arrange a donation of plants or to volunteer for one of the Denver or Fort Collins Swap events, please contact us.
+To arrange a donation of plants or to volunteer for one of the swap events, please contact us.
 We have surplus pots available and willing hands to help dig or transplant.

 Learn more about how to donate native plants »